PeurPioche7830/GetOffTheKeyboardYouCat/README.md

 Don't take this program too seriously, it's basically a coding exercise for me to learn python and tkinter without AI.

 You need Python and Tkinter to get the .py running.

+For now, this app is Windows only but porting to linux should be easy when the app is in an actually useful state.